NBA Rumors: Celtics Could Swap Gordon Hayward For Mike Conley If Kyrie Irving Leaves In Free Agency

 Kyrie Irving and his impending free agency have been one of the most talked about topics in the past months.
-After a 2018-19 NBA season filled with drama and frustration, multiple signs are pointing out that the All-Star point guard will be leaving the Boston Celtics to chase for his second NBA championship title somewhere else.
+After a 2018-19 NBA season filled with drama and frustration, multiple signs are pointing out that the All-Star point guard will be leaving the Boston Celtics to chase his second NBA championship title somewhere else.
 Irving’s departure will undeniably have a huge effect on the Celtics’ offseason plan.

 With Terry Rozier also on his way out of Boston, the Celtics will be needing to find a new starting caliber point guard on the free agency or trade market.
 Unfortunately, according to Greg Swartz of Bleacher Report, if Kyrie Irving leaves and Al Horford exercises his $30.1 million player option, the Celtics will only be left with less than $10 million salary cap space, which could leave them with no choice but to take the trade route to address their backcourt problem.